apache/arrow/docs/source/format/CanonicalExtensions.rst

     {"type_name": "database_name.schema_name.complex", "vendor_name": "PostgreSQL"}

-* The JDBC adapter in the Arrow Java libraries converts JDBC result sets into Arrow arrays, and also to get Arrow schemas from result sets.
+* The JDBC adapter in the Arrow Java libraries converts JDBC result sets into Arrow arrays, and can get Arrow schemas from result sets.
 JDBC, however, allows drivers to return `arbitrary Java objects
   <https://docs.oracle.com/javase/8/docs/api/java/sql/Types.html#OTHER>`_.

   Without the extension type, the JDBC adapter would simply error, making the adapter a minefield where results are all-or-nothing, even if an application just wants a schema.
-Instead, the driver could use Unknown[Null] as a placeholder during schema conversion, only erroring if the application tries to fetch the actual data.
+Instead, the driver could use Opaque[Null] as a placeholder during schema conversion, only erroring if the application tries to fetch the actual data.
 That way, clients could at least introspect tables and queries to decide whether it can proceed to fetch the data, or